 - Active Reading form

-- To get a first hand idea of how difficult it would be for a little one to tell the difference between candy and medicine, have your students participate in all of the levels in this SMARTBOARD activity using the website Pills vs Candy.
+- To get a first hand idea of how difficult it would be for a little one to tell the difference between candy and medicine, have your students look at the poster within the article titled “Watch out: These drugs look like candy“.
+You could easily create your own candy or pills comparison activity from the poster.

 - Use this YouTube clip called One Decision Child Safety Film Vehicular Heatstroke to help students understand the dangers of locking children in a car especially on a hot day.
 You could possibly have students write a reaction paper type response to this video after watching and before discussing.